-If you want to take a nice photo in The Seas pavilion, look for the Disney PhotoPass photographer near Coral Reef Restaurant (towards Spaceship Earth) and across from The Seas with Nemo and Friends.
+If you want to take a nice photo in The Seas pavilion, look for the Disney PhotoPass photographer near Coral Reef Restaurant (towards Spaceship Earth), in front of the statues of the Finding Nemo characters near the pavilion, and diagonal from The Seas with Nemo and Friends.

 Remember: unless you have Memory Maker, Memory Maker Day One, or a PhotoPass entitlement with your Annual Pass, you will have to pay to download or print these photos.

 Below are just two photo examples that you may have taken in the pavilion.

 Be sure to also ask if they have any fun “Magic Shots”!

 You can find restrooms and elevators next to the manatees exhibit on the first floor.
 If you’re looking at the manatees habitat, they’re to the right.

 The elevators come out on the second floor next to the manatees, as well.

 The Seas Pavilion Checklist

 What’s your favorite thing about The Seas pavilion at Epcot?
 Tell us in the comments!